Lunar days

 Written by Natalie

-Updated over a week ago
+Updated this week

 Lunar and Solar days

-Therefore, the lunar day, Tithi, can begin at any time of the solar day.
-Also there can be two lunar days in one solar day ☀️
+Therefore, the Lunar day, Tithi, can begin at any time of the Solar day.
+Also there can be two Lunar days in one Solar day ☀️

 Did this answer your question?